Ledig stilling på Universitetet i Oslo

 The following qualifications will count in the assessment of the applicants:

-Doctoral dissertation must be submitted for evaluation by the closing date.
+The doctoral dissertation must have been submitted for evaluation by the closing date.
 Appointment is dependent on the public defence of the doctoral thesis being approved.

 - a professionally stimulating working environment